lattejed/learnyouatezos.com/pages/chapter_01450.md

 Carefull copy your passphrase to a piece of paper that you can store securely.

 <warning>
-*Do not* take a photograph of your passphrase or store it in a password manager.
+*Do not* take a photograph of your passphrase, print it out or store it in a password manager.
 These open up more avenues of attack than storing a physical copy.
 </warning>

 Consider writing this on paper with e.g., the following format: